wxjiao/wxjiao.github.io/_pages/openings.md

 sitemap: false
 permalink: /vacancies
 ---
-We are always looking for Postdocs and PhD students with passion, talent, and grit!

 # Postdocs
 We have an opening for a Postdoc.
-Please directly send an email to Mrinmaya.

-You can also apply to the following Postdoc Fellowship programs, which have specific application deadlines:
+You can apply to the following Postdoc Fellowship programs, which have specific application deadlines:
 1. [ETH Zurich Postdoctoral Fellowship](https://ethz.ch/en/research/research-promotion/eth-fellowships.html) (deadlines March 1 and September 1)
 2. [ETH AI Center Postdoctoral Fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) (deadline in late fall)
 3. [SNSF Swiss Postdoctoral Fellowships](https://www.snf.ch/en/m1NtWp4nTELQixlu/funding/horizon-europe-swiss-postdoctoral-fellowships) (deadline usually December)

 # PhD students
-If you are interested in working with us as a PhD student, please read the following carefully:
+**We are not actively looking for PhD students at this time.**

+Here is some information on ways to apply:
 1. If you have (or expect to obtain soon) a M.Sc. degree and are interested in interdisciplinary research, consider applying to the [ETH AI center PhD fellowship](https://ai.ethz.ch/education/phd-and-postdoc-programs.html) and mention my name in your application.
 2. If you have (or expect to obtain soon) a M.Sc. degree and are interested in the [Center for Learning Systems](https://learning-systems.org/) (our joint PhD program with Max Planck), apply and mention my name in your application.
 Please note the early application deadline.
 3. If you have (or expect to obtain soon) a M.Sc. degree and are interested in NLP for Education, consider applying to the [ETH Zurich - EPFL Joint Doctoral Program in the Learning Sciences](https://lse.ethz.ch/doctoral-program-in-learning-sciences.html) and mention my name in your application.
 The program accepts applications twice a year.